bingb0t5/im-in/CURRENT_STATE.md

 - feedback submission success now includes a direct link to the public dev board
 - the global floating feedback button now repositions to the top-right below the sticky nav on attendee activity detail pages (`/events/:slug`) while staying bottom-floating everywhere else
 - attendee activity-detail headers now use icon-only share action plus the shared hamburger menu control in the right-side header action cluster
+- `/changelog` now uses a generated layman-summary artifact for the `What changed for you` tab, with deterministic fallback wording when AI generation is unavailable
 - long and form-heavy modals now use cleaner mobile behavior, including sticky headers, internal sheet scrolling, background-page scroll lock, and no forced keyboard pop on open
 - WhatsApp verification now persists the verified WhatsApp number on linked attendee profiles when returned by Lalo
 - host dashboard contact and notification-recipient surfaces now show WhatsApp numbers more broadly when available